AdaCore/spark2014/lrm/source/packages.rst

     package X
     with
-       Absatract_State =>  A,    -- Declares an abstract state neme A Initializes     => (A, B) -- A and visible variable B are initialized -- during package initialization.
+       Abstract_State =>  A,    -- Declares an abstract state neme A Initializes    => (A, B) -- A and visible variable B are initialized -- during package initialization.
     is
       ...
       B : Integer;